cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 ![Create static site](resources/milestone-1/create-render-static-site.png)

-Just like the Web Service from the previous section, we'll deploy our UI directly from the project repository, select *Connect* to connect the appropriate project repository.
+Just like the web service from the previous section, we'll deploy our UI directly from the project repository, select *Connect* to connect the appropriate project repository.
 On the next page provide the following values:

 Name: `swen90007-react-example-ui`
 Branch: as with the web service, this should be the name of the branch to which you intend to push stable versions of your software, for most projects this is a branch called *main*.